Sign In / Sign Out

 - Map and Locations

-The elementary education BAE program leads to elementary education certification in the state of Arizona for grades K-8.
+The elementary education BAE program leads to K-8 elementary education certification in the state of Arizona.

-This program offers students a firm grounding in academic content with current research and best practices, accompanied by real-world classroom experiences.
-Faculty are nationally recognized in their fields of expertise.
-This program also provides extensive experiences in integrating technology into teaching.
+This program offers students a firm grounding in academic content with current research and best practices from nationally recognized faculty in their fields of expertise, accompanied by real-world classroom and professional experiences.
+This program also provides meaningful experiences throughout the program in integrating technology into teaching and learning.

-The teacher certification program for elementary education is clinically embedded during the junior and senior years.
-The primary goal of all clinical experiences is to provide interns and student teachers with multiple opportunities to apply knowledge learned in coursework to practice in preK-12 classrooms.
-Mary Lou Fulton Teachers College students complete internships during their junior year that require one day per week in grades K-8 classrooms and student teaching, which is a full-time, year-long apprenticeship known as their senior year residency.
-Mary Lou Fulton Teachers College faculty and highly qualified mentor teachers from our partner school districts and charter schools collaboratively coach interns and student teachers during required clinical experiences.
-The clinical experience provided by the program, known as iTeachAZ, is unmatched in Arizona.
-It provides students with an opportunity to work directly with children and make an immediate impact on classroom achievement.
-This intensive, hands-on clinical experience model of teacher preparation creates highly sought-after graduates.
+The teacher certification program for elementary education is clinically embedded during both the junior and senior years.
+Mary Lou Fulton Teachers College students complete internships during their junior year and a full-time, year-long apprenticeship, known as their senior year residency, in K-8 classrooms.
+Coursework is designed to support the development of instructional competencies, professional skills and content knowledge.
+Coursework is complemented by professional experiences, which provide interns and teacher candidates opportunities to apply and reflect upon their knowledge and skills in teaming and collaborative models.
+Mary Lou Fulton Teachers College faculty and highly qualified mentor teachers from partner school districts and charter schools work in collaboration to support professional growth aligned to each student's personal goals.
+Additionally, the professional experience pathway provides students an opportunity to work directly with children and make an immediate impact on student achievement.
+This intensive, hands-on professional experience model of teacher preparation creates highly sought-after graduates and is unmatched in Arizona.

 Mary Lou Fulton Teachers College